mtomwing/purplex/README.md

 A set of wrappers and other tools that make it easier to work with PLY.

   * **Lexer**: a pure-python lexer that can be used as a drop-in replacement with PLY.
-  * **Parser**: a wrapper around PLY's yacc parser that provides a more pythonic interface.
+  * **Parser**: a pure-python LR(1) parser with support for precedence

+NOTE: As of the parser rewrite, only "small" grammars are supported.
+In the future I hope to improve this by using LALR(1) instead of LR(1).

 ## Requirements